lee2sman/generative-quilt-poems/README.md

 The book and other text output content is CC BY 4.0 Deed.
 The code is unlicensed / public domain.

 Created on occasion of NaNoGenMo 2024.
-I have continued to work on this project including an updated algorithm that minimizes each of the 8 column widths separately, and a separate [quilt photo grids](https://tildegit.org/exquisitecorp/quilt-photo-grids) project.
+I have continued to work on this project including an updated algorithm that minimizes each of the 8 column widths separately, and a separate [quilt photo grids](https://tildegit.org/exquisitecorp/quilt-photo-grids) project, a [daily quilt poems site](https://leetusman.com/everyday/293/) and a zine chapbook.
+A separate [repo](https://github.com/lee2sman/quilt-pattern-data) also tracks the latest quilt pattern data.

 ## NanoGenMo period